Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 Spotted dolphins - our whale and dolphin tour by GYG

 Also, dolphins occur in this area at a depth of roughly 500 m, therefore closer to the coast.
-The best time to spot migratory whales in Tenerife is from November to February.
+The best time to spot migratory whales in Tenerife is November to February.
 Pilot whales and dolphins are almost guaranteed year-round.
 Tenerife, the Canary Islands are located in the Atlantic Ocean along their migratory route in the wintertime.

 Tenerife Whale Watching Seasons